estuary/flow/site/docs/reference/Connectors/capture-connectors/google-analytics.md

 You can include data beyond the [default data resources](#supported-data-resources) with Custom Reports.
 These replicate the functionality of [Custom Reports](https://support.google.com/analytics/answer/10445879?hl=en) in the Google Analytics Web console.

-To do so, fill out the Custom Reports property witha JSON array as a string with the following schema:
+To do so, fill out the Custom Reports property with a JSON array as a string with the following schema:

 ```json
 [{"name": string, "dimensions": [string], "metrics": [string]}]